-It usually hunts from a tree branch, a rock shelf or any other position 5 – 30 m (16 – 98 ft) above water, which serves as a good vantage point.
-When prey is spotted, the eagle performs a diving flight.
-Sometimes the eagle hunts standing in shallow water, a sandbank or an ice floe – in such situations it catches the passing fish with its beak.
+Most often it hunts from a branch, rock ledge, or other position 5 – 30 m (16 – 98 ft) above the water, from which it can see the surroundings well.
+When it spots a victim, it dives.
+Sometimes it hunts standing in shallow water, aground or on an ice floe – then it catches the flowing fish in its beak.

 It is believed that the Steller’s sea eagle is more aggressive, stronger and more brisk during hunt than a white-tailed eagle.

 When hunting in groups, frequently cases of kleptoparasitism take place – the eagle steals food from the other species.

 Apart from the hatching season this eagle most likely lives in communities located near the hunting areas.
 During the season of largest salmon and trout abundance, the Steller’s sea eagle hunts alongside the golden eagle (Aquila chrysaetos) and the white-tailed eagle.